Overview

 From self-driving cars to surgical assistants, robots are revolutionizing every aspect of our world.
-Welcome to Lesson 1.1 of our Robotics and Automation course, where we'll explore the foundational concepts that power these remarkable machines.
+Welcome to Lesson 1 of our Introduction to Robotics course, where we'll explore the foundational concepts that power these remarkable machines.
 Whether you're aspiring to build robots, program them, or simply understand how they work, mastering these fundamentals is your first step.

 At its core, robotics is an interdisciplinary field that combines engineering, computer science, and artificial intelligence to create programmable machines that can sense, process, and interact with their environment.
 This brings us to a crucial question: what distinguishes a robot from other machines?